Preipheral Urban Spaces Development

 Authors

-1 Associate Professor, Department of Architecture and Urban Planning, Islamic Azad University, Shiraz Branch, Iran
+1 Associate Professor, Department of Architecture and Urban Planning, Shiraz Branch, Islamic Azad University, Shiraz, Iran..

 2 Assistant Professor, Department of Social Sciences, Payame Noor University, Tehran, Iran.